-- An odd case in Rug & Tug, where she plays real life massage parlor owner and steroid dealder Dante "Tex" King, who was born a woman but lived as a man and would be considered a trans-man today, though such terms didn't exist at the time.
-The casting garnered a good deal of controversy for not casting an actual trans-man, especially in the wake of Ghost in the Shell.
+- An odd case in Rug & Tug, where she was meant to star as the real-life massage parlor owner and steroid dealer Dante "Tex" King, who was assigned female at birth but lived as a man and would be considered a trans man today, though such terms didn't exist at the time.
+The casting garnered a good deal of controversy for not casting an actual trans man, especially in the wake of Ghost in the Shell.
 Johansson quickly realized how bad a look this was for her and backed out of the role.

 - Going Commando: According to her, the Spy Catsuit for The Avengers was so tight, she ended up having to do this to be comfortable.

-- Hide Your Pregnancy: While filming Avengers: Age of Ultron - the Irony revealing that Natasha is sterile in said movie notwithstanding.
+- Hide Your Pregnancy: While filming Avengers: Age of Ultron, the Irony of revealing that Natasha is sterile in said movie notwithstanding.
 CGI was used to edit out the bump in many scenes, but some telltale tricks are used.
-In the party in Tony's loft, she's standing behind the bar.
-She's sitting down in a lot of scenes where others are standing, and Ultron capturing her allows the bars in the cell to hide it as well.
+In the party in Tony's loft, she's standing behind the bar; she's sitting down in a lot of scenes where others are standing; and Ultron capturing her allows the bars in the cell to hide it as well.

 - Hollywood Hype Machine: An example that held up.
-Thanks to some varying roles to avoid typecasting and establishing respect among critics with some independent film roles, she has become one of the highest paid actresses in Hollywood.
+Thanks to some varying roles to avoid typecasting and establishing respect among critics with some independent film roles, she has become one of the highest paid female actors in Hollywood.
 As part of the Marvel Cinematic Universe, this only increased and she headlined Lucy to earn well over $100 million at the Box Office.
-Lately though, this has seemingly changed.
-The projects where she was brought in because a big star was needed (Under the Skin, Rough Night and Ghost in the Shell) all ended up flopping in one way or another.
-One can only speculate this is the reason behind the lack of a Black Widow movie in the Marvel Cinematic Universe.
-The fact that female led super heroes movies don't exactly have a stellar record doesn't help matters either.

 - Meta Casting: Scarlett is a big fan of the Golden Age of Hollywood and is often compared to the stars of that era.
-So she gets to play them in Hail, Caesar! (as the fictional De-Anna Morgan) and Hitchcock (as Janet Leigh).
+She gets to play them in Hail, Caesar! (as the fictional De-Anna Morgan) and Hitchcock (as Janet Leigh).

-- Ms. Fanservice: See Lost in Translation, Iron Man 2, He's Just Not That Into You, The Spirit and The Avengers.
-Not to mention the Panty Shot in The Perfect Score.
+- Ms. Fanservice: See Lost in Translation, Match Point, Vicky Cristina Barcelona, Iron Man 2, He's Just Not That into You, The Spirit, The Avengers and Don Jon.
+Not to mention Panty Shots in The Perfect Score and The Nanny Diaries.
 And then there's Under the Skin, which according to at least one reviewer may wind up becoming Best Known for the Fanservice.